-The mission of PPAG is to advocate for safe and effective medication use in children through education, collaboration, and research.
+The mission of PPAG is to promote safe and effective medication use in children through Collaboration, Advocacy, Research, and Education.

 The Pediatric Pharmacy Association will be the leading pharmacy association promoting safe and effective medication use in children.

 The Association and Membership Profile:

 The association has approximately 1400 members and is headquartered in Memphis, Tennessee.
 The association is governed by a Board of Directors elected by the membership.
 Our members live and work in the United States, Canada, China, Indonesia, Saudi Arabia, to name a few.
 Our members practice in free-standing children's hospitals or clinics, University teaching hospitals, adult hospitals with pediatrics services, or community pharmacies.
 Many of them practice in the sub-specialty areas of neonatology, oncology/hematology, critical care, intensive care, pulmonology, nutrition support or cardiology.
 For more information about the pediatric pharmacy profession, click here.

 The Pediatric Pharmacy Association will advance the training and leadership skills that pediatric practitioners need for delivering safe and effective medications in children.
 The organization will educate patients and their families through selected activities about appropriate medication use.